Success Hurts More Than Success

 MEET CHRIS GUERRIERO

-In addition to his own companies, Chris is also an advisor, investor and equity holder in companies across a variety of industries, including health, medical, digital advertising, legal and real estate.
+Chris Guerriero is a serial entrepreneur, investor, equity holder and adviser to companies across a variety of industries including health, medical, AI, construction, legal and real estate.